XRoute Environment: A Novel Reinforcement Learning Environment for Routing: Agent architecture and hyperparameters

-The part after removing the dashed box in Figure \ref{fig:baseline_model_structure} is the model structure of DQN.
-Due to the challenge of 3D mesh state dimensionality inconsistency, we have to make appropriate modifications to state transitions.
+The model structure of PPO is shown in Figure \ref{fig:baseline_model_structure}.
+Due to the challenge of dimensional inconsistency of the 3D grid state, we make appropriate modifications to the state transitions of PPO.
 We define two consecutive 3D convolutional layers and 3D batchnorm layers as a 3D residual block.
-The convolution kernel of the 3D convolution is $3*3*3$, the stride is 1, and the padding is 1.
-Overall, we achieved the conversion from the original obstacle 3D grid and net 3D grid to 64-dimensional fixed vectors in three steps.
+The kernel of the 3D convolution is $3\times3\times3$, the stride is 1, and the padding is 1.
+Overall, we achieve the conversion from the original obstacle grid and net grid to 64-dimensional fixed vectors in three steps.

-In the first step, we use 3D residual blocks to extract higher feature matrices without changing the size.

-In the second step, we align the input 3D grid to the standard size of $64*64*3$.
+At first, we use 3D residual blocks to extract higher feature matrix without changing the size.
+At the second step, we align the input 3D grid to the standard size of $64\times64\times3$.
 We convolve the matrix with a 3D convolutional layer with kernel size 5, stride 1, and padding 1 to ensure that the output size is smaller than or equal to the standard size.
-In the convolution process here, we dynamically set the step size according to the following formula \ref{stride}.

-Obviously, as long as the size of the input matrix is smaller than the standard size $*$ convolution kernel, the convolution process will not skip steps (for example, if the convolution kernel is 2 and the step size is 3, then every time the convolution kernel moves, it will miss 1 grid).
-Then we pad the output matrix with zeros to make it the standard size.

-In the third step, we further use a 3D residual block to extract high-level features.
-The size of the feature matrix remains $64*64*3$.
-We then use a 3D convolution with kernel size = (64,3,3), stride=(1,1,1), padding=(0,1,0) to convert the dimension of the feature matrix into (1, 64, 1), and further convert it into a 64-dimensional vector.
+During the convolution process here, we dynamically set the step size according to the following formula \ref{stride}.
+Then we pad the output matrix with zeros to make it in accord with the standard size.
+At the third step, we further use a 3D residual block to extract high level features.
+The size of the feature matrix remains $64\times64\times3$.
+We then use a 3D convolution with kernel size = (64,3,3), stride=(1,1,1), padding=(0,1,0) to convert the dimension of the feature matrix into (1,64,1), and further convert it into a 64-dimensional vector.

+After the obstacle grid is converted into a 64-dimensional vector, it is passed to a value network to obtain the state value.
+As shown in the dashed box in Figure \ref{fig:baseline_model_structure}, the value network is a 2-layer fully connected network with 64 hidden units in each layer, followed by Hyperbolic Tangent (Tanh) function.

-Finally, we concat the two 64-dimensional vectors together, and pass the concatenated vectors through a value function to get the score of the net.
-Here the value function is a 2-layer fully connected network with 128 and 64 hidden units in each layer.
-Each layer is followed by an exponential linear unit(ELU) function.
-After normalizing the scores of all nets, the probability corresponding to each net is obtained.
+Finally, we concatenate the two 64-dimensional vectors together, and pass the concatenated vectors to a policy network to calculate the score of each net.
+The policy network is a 2-layer fully connected network with 128 and 64 hidden units in each layer, followed by an exponential linear unit (ELU) function.
+Then we convert the scores of all nets into the probability distribution of each net, and return the action number with the highest probability as the output.